|Season||Games Started||Games Played|

 High School: Earned first-team All-Group AA honors as a senior for Coach Jay Gilbert at Bassett … Recorded 102 tackles (58 solo), including 16 for a loss as a defensive lineman his senior season … Caused three fumbles and had a sack and a safety as a senior … As a junior, tallied 110 tackles and three sacks … Ranked the No. 19 prospect in Virginia byThe Roanoke Times … Listed as the No. 50 offensive guard prospect in the nation by ESPN/Scouts, Inc. … Ranked the No. 33 offensive tackle prospect nationally and the No. 19 player in the state by Rivals … Rated the No. 88 offensive guard prospect in the nation by Scout.com … Ranked the No. 21 player in the state of Virginia by SuperPrep … A member of SuperPrep’s Mid-Atlantic Team … Named to PrepStar’s All-Atlantic Region Team as an offensive lineman … First-team All-Timesland by The Roanoke Times …The Roanoke Times Defensive Player of the Year … Named the Piedmont District and the Region IV defensive player of the year … Won the state championship in wrestling as a heavyweight in both 2008 and 2009.

-Personal: Andrew Devin Miller … Born 4/24/90 in Bassett, VA … Son of Johnny Miller and the late Linda Miller … Comes from an athletic family: his oldest brother, John, played football at Duke, his sister, Heather, played basketball at Wake Forest, and his older brother, Tim, wrestled at Virginia Tech … Enrolled in agribusiness.
+Personal: Andrew Devin Miller … Born 4/24/90 in Bassett, VA … Son of Johnny Miller and the late Linda Miller … Comes from an athletic family: his oldest brother, John, played football at Duke, his sister, Heather, played basketball at Wake Forest, and his older brother, Tim, wrestled at Virginia Tech … Graduated with a degree in agribusiness.